 “The lowest cost of providing capacity is a B777 belly, and they can fly freighters only half way to Europe and then can switch to bellies and distribute to their huge networks.
 That has made Europe much more difficult for us.”

 Meanwhile Cathay has been replacing B747-400 passenger aircraft to Europe with more cargo-friendly B777s and increasing frequencies.
 London is a good example of this.
-A few years ago it would have had three B747s a day, with 35 tonnes of capacity between them, whereas now it is five B777s – with up to 20 tonnes each.
+A few years ago it would have had three B747s a day, with 35 tones of capacity between them, whereas now it is five B777s – with up to 20 tones each.

 “So, in a three-year period, belly capacity has trebled, and consequently the number of freighters we fly to London and Manchester has decreased.
 We now have only 11 freighter flights a week to Europe when, in 2008, it was 32.”